QBDev0ps/DevOps-Cloud-projects/Project17.md

 #### Step 3: Attach the `Policy` to the `IAM Role`.

-This is where, we will be attaching the policy which we created above, to the role we created in the first step.
+This is where, we will be attaching the policy which we created above, to the role we created in the first step:

 ```
 resource "aws_iam_role_policy_attachment" "test-attach" {